What to Expect After the Cabin Crew Assessment Day

 Most flight attendants agree that the challenging work started after the interview when all the paperwork and medical exams had to be completed.

 Waiting after your interview is hard!
 It can take at least six weeks to receive an answer.
 During this time, try not to overthink every step of the interview or worry that one of your answers might have been wrong and would cost you the job.
-Don't start doubting that yellow scarf you wore, nor think of comparing yourself with the other candidates.
+Don't start doubting that yellow scarf you wore, nor start comparing yourself with the other candidates.

 Try to stay positive and hopeful for the future that is in front of you.